WebAssembly/spec/proposals/function-references/Overview.md

 * Function-level locals must have a type that is defaultable.

-* Table definitions with non-zero minimum size must have an element type that is defaultable.
+* Table definitions with a type that is not defaultable must have an initialiser value.
 (Imports are not affected.)

-Question:
-- Should we introduce a variant of table definition with explicit default initialiser?

 ### Instructions